widecoin-project/widecore-node/docs/upgrade.md

 **Important**: Once changes have been made you'll also need to add the `reindex=1` option **only for the first startup** to regenerate the indexes.
 Once this is complete you should be able to remove the `widecore-node.db` directory with the old indexes.

 ### API and Service Changes
-- Many API methods that were a part of the `db` and `address` services are now a part of the `bitcoind` service.
-Please see [Bitcoin Service Docs](services/bitcoind.md) for more details.
+- Many API methods that were a part of the `db` and `address` services are now a part of the `widecoind` service.
+Please see [Bitcoin Service Docs](services/widecoind.md) for more details.
 - The `db` and `address` services are deprecated, most of the functionality still exists.
-Any services that were extending indexes with the `db` service, will need to manage chain state itself, or build the indexes within `bitcoind`.
+Any services that were extending indexes with the `db` service, will need to manage chain state itself, or build the indexes within `widecoind`.